Knowledge and technology transfer

 Knowledge transfer and intensified use of the scientific research base are emphasised as significant factors in the EU strategy Europe 2020 and in the Austrian national reform programme to implement that strategy, just as they are in the RTI Strategy of the Austrian Federal Government (“Becoming an Innovation Leader”), in Open Innovation and in the IPR Strategy.

 The targeted use of academic knowledge and inventions in society, the arts, business and politics has drawn growing attention in the scientific and innovation policy sphere as a major pillar of the “third mission” in recent years.
 This trend has also pushed the universities to take more responsibility not just as holders of knowledge but also as conveyors of knowledge in business and society.
 In highly developed economies, where knowledge has become the most important production factor, the universities have an instrumental part to play in maintaining competitiveness and resolving societal problems.
 A study conducted last year by the Austrian Institute of Economic Research (WIFO) provides compelling evidence of the economic and social effects of universities specifically in their function as entrepreneurial universities: Austria is among the EU leaders in its percentage of business enterprises that collaborate with universities (for major companies, 57% in Austria versus 33% in the EU; for SMEs, 30% versus 28%).
-Nearly 90% of business enterprises that collaborate with universities have introduced innovations onto the market.
+Nearly 90 percent of business enterprises that collaborate with universities have introduced innovations onto the market.

 The Austrian universities and public research institutions such as the Institute of Science and Technology Austria (IST-Austria) and the Austrian Academy of Sciences (ÖAW) are committed to a professional strategic transfer of knowledge and technology.
 They have institutionalised it by implementing and further developing their strategies on intellectual property rights and exploitation in the scope of performance agreements.
 The strategies have a threefold intent: optimise the structure and presentation of how to handle intellectual ownership of research results, further professionalise the management of technology transfer, as well as push and accelerate the collaborative activities between universities and research institutions with the business community.